Welcome to Downtown

 Click here to learn how B&O (Business & Occupation) tax helps the Mount Vernon Downtown Association Main Street Program.

 The Mount Vernon Downtown Association (MVDA) presents the First Thursday Art Walk on October 1, featuring artist Jennifer Bowman at the Front Gallery, 420 Myrtle.
 Jennifer is an award winning Puget Sound artist who has been exhibiting professionally for 25 years.
 You can find her work in private, public, and corporate collections, both nationally and internationally.
 During her career, she has moved from watercolors to acrylics and is occasionally experimenting in oils.
 Most of her work can be described as bright, bold and exciting to experience.
 As a teacher, she has inspired hundreds of students with her enthusiasm and kinetic energy.

 The MVDA is also pleased to welcome the Chuckanut District Garden Clubs presenting a juried flower show with the theme “Let The Celebrations Begin!” at 307 S. 1st.
 The First Thursday Art Walks in Mount Vernon include more than 20 downtown venues, each hosting work by one or more local and regional artists.

 Have an event going on downtown?
 Email us the details at email@example.com We will get it on our events scroller, our Facebook, and if you have a poster for the event, we may just include that too!

 The Mount Vernon Downtown Association encourages you to support your friends and neighbors during the holiday season by shopping for your loved ones at our independently-owned small businesses FIRST!
 Brick and mortar businesses support our local economy by providing local jobs and sales tax revenue, while contributing to the unique, friendly small town feel of our community.
-Small Business Saturday will be November 29, 2014.
+Small Business Saturday is on November 28, 2015.